Last updated 11 12 2023

-Medical Research Network are committed to protecting and respecting the privacy of subjects, nurses, customers, suppliers and employees, and this includes their personal and health related information
+Medical Research Network Limited and its group companies (the MRN, the Company, we, us) are committed to protecting and respecting the privacy of clinical trial subjects, health care professionals, customers, website visitors and job applicants, and this includes their personal and health related information.

-MRN has a number of internal policies, procedures and processes for safeguarding personal information and these conform to GDPR and HIPAA principles.
-To ensure personal data receives an adequate level of protection when transferred between the various parts of MRN’s organisation, MRN has put in place Standard Contractual Clauses to ensure personal data is treated by all of its offices in a way which is consistent with and respects the EU and UK laws in data protection.
+The MRN has a number of internal policies, procedures and processes for safeguarding personal information, and these conform to applicable data protection principles.
+To ensure personal data receives an adequate level of protection when transferred between the various parts of the MRN’s organisation, the MRN has put in place an Intra Group Data Sharing Agreement and where applicable Standard Contractual Clauses, these together with additional supplementary measures, ensure personal data is treated by all of its offices in a way which is consistent with and respects the EU and UK laws on data protection.

-MRN acts as Data Controller as it retains control over the purposes for processing personal data about its employees and the manner in which it does this.
+In this context, the MRN acts as Data Controller as it retains control over the purposes for processing personal data about its job applicants and the manner in which it does this.

-2. MRN acts as a Data Processor (and sometimes Sub-Processor) for the following types of Personal Data:
+The MRN acts as a Data Processor or Sub-Processor for the following types of Personal Data:

 Trial Subject Data

-MRN acts as a Data Processor where clinical trial data is concerned.
-MRN processes personal information that is needed in order to perform in-home protocol visits to trial subjects.
-MRN only uses personal information to conduct homecare visits.
-Whilst the trial Sponsor and the principal investigator are the data controllers, MRN does take responsibility for how it processes the information internally and takes responsibility for the manner by which it provides information to any approved subcontractors to whom it might utilize to actually perform the in-home protocol visits.
+The MRN acts as a Data Processor OR Sub-Processor of clinical trial data.
+The MRN processes personal information that is needed in order to perform in-home protocol visits for trial subjects.
+The MRN uses personal information to conduct homecare visits and to manage the logistics relating to those homecare visits.
+The MRN takes responsibility for how it processes the information internally and for the manner by which it provides information to any approved subcontractors it might utilize to actually perform the in-home protocol visits.

 Third Party Study Personnel

-MRN acts as both a Data Controller and a Data Processor where third parties supporting trials are concerned.
-In order to perform our services and to conform to ICH-GCP, MRN is obliged to confirm that individuals from any third parties are suitably qualified and competent to do so.
-As such, MRN holds CV’s/resumes of nurses who perform HTS and SNS nurses and forwards these on to sites and customers.
+The MRN acts as both a Data Controller and a Data Processor where third parties supporting trials are concerned.
+In order to perform our services and to conform to ICH-GCP, the MRN is obliged to confirm that individuals from any third parties are suitably qualified and competent to do so.
+As such, the MRN holds CV’s/resumes of health care professionals who perform HTS and Site Professional Support (SPS) and forwards these on to sites and customers.
 Furthermore, we may also store contact details of healthcare professionals who support our Services.
-MRN are required to obtain consent from these individuals as the records are stored by MRN and forwarded to sites.
-Under ICH-GCP, MRN are also required to store and archive information relating to our services so that the trial can be recreated in the future.
+Under ICH-GCP, the MRN are also required to store and archive information relating to our services so that the trial can be recreated in the future.

 Informing Trial Subjects of Access to and Collection of Personal Data